-In 2016, the Center conducted an evaluation of the Walla Walla Water Management Partnership.
+In 2016, Evans graduate student Trevor Robinson conducted an evaluation of the Walla Walla Water Management Partnership as a pilot of this methodology.
 This Post-Project Evaluation fulfilled two purposes.
 First, the evaluation investigated the effectiveness and applicability of the Center’s previous contributions to the development of the Walla Walla Watershed Management Partnership.
 Second, the evaluation explored the outcomes, challenges and opportunities that have emerged during the implementation of this Partnership.
-Click here to read the full report.
-For more information, see overview document provided on the right, or contact Evaluation Intern Trevor Robinson at email@example.com, 206-919-4732, or via the Center’s main number, 206-428-3021.
+The evaluation was well-received by the Walla Walla community and the Center’s Advisory Board, and earned the American Society for Public Administration’s Evergreen Chapter MPA Project of the Year Award.
+Read the full report (pdf), also provided on the right.

 In 2018, an Evans Consulting Team consisting of three graduate students and faculty advisors conducted a second evaluation, on Center’s contributions to the Nurse Staffing Steering Committee.
 The evaluation documented project successes and challenges, as well recommendations to improve the Center’s services and future evaluations.
 Read the Executive Summary (pdf)–full report is available on the right.

 For more information on these evaluations or the Center’s evaluation program, contact Project and Program Manager Molly Stenovec.